Skilled Cincinnati Car Accident Lawyers

 Should I see a doctor after a car accident?

 Even if you do not think you are hurt, you should see a doctor after your accident.
 A doctor can do a more thorough job of checking you for injuries, including hidden injuries like concussions or nerve damage.
 The doctor’s report can also provide a benchmark of your health to help prove the severity of your injuries in your claim.
 Your health comes first, so be sure that you are confirming your health and following your doctor’s orders.

 Overcoming The Challenges Of Car Accident Claims

 The information required for a complete and effective injury claim is challenging to obtain.
 Medical records can take months to collect.
 Police reports and at-fault persons’ insurance information is difficult to track down.

-Is there a limit for how much I can get for my injuries?
+Is there a limit for how much I can get for my car accident injuries?

 The damages cap in Ohio places a limit on some types of compensation that a victim could earn.
 For noneconomic damages, such as pain and suffering or loss of enjoyment of activities, there is a limit of $250,000 or three times the amount of economic damages, whichever is greater.
-An experienced personal injury attorney can help ensure that you get the most from your compensation possible.
+An experienced car accident lawyer can help ensure that you get the most from your compensation possible.

 Should I speak to the at-fault diver’s insurance if they call?

 Avoid speaking to anyone about your personal injury claim, especially if your attorney is not present or has not advised you about what you should say.
 Saying the wrong thing to the wrong person could cost you considerably.
 Your car accident lawyer can speak on your behalf to the at-fault driver and their insurance provider to help keep you from losing out on the compensation you deserve.
 This way, you can focus on your health while your car accident attorney focuses on your claim.